rdmpage/bold-dataset-citations/README.md

 ## Knowledge graph

-IN the folder `bkg` I experiment with exporting the citations to RDF and loading that into a simple SQLite table that has the columns `s`, `p`, and `o`, i.e. a triple.
+In the folder `bkg` I experiment with exporting the citations to RDF and loading that into a simple SQLite table that has the columns `s`, `p`, and `o`, i.e. a triple.
 Putting a crude linked data fragment server in front of that menas we can experiment with SPARQL queries.

 To fill out the data, I fetch CSL-JSON for the bibliographic DOIS and format it as simple RDF using the [schema.org](https://schema.org) vocabulary.
 I keep things simple by focusing on triples that link entities (e.g., papers to authors, funders, etc.) rather than aiming for a complete representation of the publications.